 In a nutshell

-The European Week of Regions and Cities and its workshops, debates and networking activities are addressed to:
+The European Week of Regions and Cities and its events are aimed at:

 Who can be event partner?

 What are the themes for the 2021 edition?

 - Green Transition

 - Digital transition